Flooristics, LLC

 Why Gypsum-based Patches?

-A gypsum-based patching compound is the top choice for many contractors that are looking to repair depressions or holes.
-It sets quickly, doesn’t shrink and is easy to apply.
-Gypsum-based patch can be used on concrete, wood, masonry and even in drywall and prepares the surface for all kinds of flooring, such as wood, carpet, and more.
+A gypsum-based patching compound is the top choice for many contractors who are looking to repair depressions or holes.
+It sets quickly, doesn’t shrink, and is easy to apply.
+A gypsum-based patch can be used on concrete, wood, masonry, and even in drywall, and it prepares the surface for all kinds of flooring, such as wood, carpet, and more.
 Floor coverings will always look their best and last longest with proper substrate preparation.

 Prepping For Patches